Saint Kotar: Post-release support

-Red Martyr Entertainment has provided post-release support and patches to fix issues reported by players.
+The-Mark Entertainment has provided post-release support and patches to fix issues reported by players.
 Additional endings, tweaks to the existing ones, added cut scenes, animations, sounds, achievements, exploration, tasks and more, as well as other tweaks and more bugs fixing were added in a major update known as "The Void".

 On 31 May 2022 the developer announced that the DLC, "The Ritual", is near completion and is due to be released in the second half of 2022.
 It will be available on all platforms.
-Regular updates are provided both on Red Martyr Entertainment website and their Kickstarter page.
+Regular updates are provided both on The-Mark Entertainment website and their Kickstarter page.

 Reception

 Adventure Gamers gave it a mixed review criticizing its presentation and puzzles, but praising its atmospheric and detailed world, characters, story progression and optional content.

-In a 3 minutes review video, Will Cruz of the The Escapist, while not shying away from aspects he did not like much, gave it a mostly positive reception: "Being enthralled with the mystery and narrative made me appreciate all the title offers. (...)
+In a 3 minutes review video, Will Cruz of The Escapist, while not shying away from aspects he did not like much, gave it a mostly positive reception: "Being enthralled with the mystery and narrative made me appreciate all the title offers. (...)
 It's gritty, simplistic, and it doesn't shy away from its origins.
 If you're seeking a spooky narrative focused mystery game that integrates point and click mechanics, Saint Kotar might be right up your alley."